jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 >
 > Charles Feldman via Brene Brown

-The above quote is the best definition I have ever seen for what is trust.
+The above quote is the best definition I have ever seen for what trust is.
 In the context of this article, the thing you are making vulnerable is the proposed change.
 The funny thing is it always was, but we have a need to acknowledge that vulnerability.

 ### Why Consent